Ned McWherter

-Ned Ray McWherter (October 15, 1930 – April 4, 2011) was an American businessman and politician who served as the 46th Governor of Tennessee, from 1987 to 1995.
-Prior to that, he served as Speaker of the Tennessee House of Representatives from 1973 to 1987, the longest tenure as Speaker up to that time.
+Ned Ray McWherter (October 15, 1930 – April 4, 2011) was an American businessman and politician who served as the 46th governor of Tennessee, from 1987 to 1995.
+Prior to that, he served as the speaker of the Tennessee House of Representatives from 1973 to 1987, the longest tenure as Speaker up to that time.
 He was a member of the Democratic Party.

 Early life

 McWherter was born in Palmersville, Weakley County, Tennessee, the son of Harmon Ray McWherter, a sharecropper, and Lucille (Smith) McWherter.
 He grew up in the Little Zion community near Palmersville, where he attended a one-room schoolhouse.
 In the early 1940s, his family moved to Ypsilanti, Michigan, where his father worked in wartime factories.
 In May 1945, the family moved to Dresden, Tennessee, where McWherter's parents purchased the City Cafe, which they would operate for several years.

 McWherter attended Dresden High School, where he was co-captain of the football team and president of the school's Future Farmers of America chapter.
 After graduating, he attempted to play college football, first at the University of Tennessee at Martin, and then at the University of Memphis, and finally at Murray State, but he suffered a knee injury prior to each season at all three schools.

 His college athletic career cut short, McWherter joined the Martin Shoe Company as a salesman.
 When the company's line of sandals struggled against competition from cheaper Japanese imports, McWherter travelled throughout the Caribbean and Central America in an attempt to find retailers, eventually finding a market for the sandals in Puerto Rico.
 In 1964, McWherter founded Volunteer Distributing to distribute Anheuser-Busch beer in the Weakley area.
 Two years later, he opened Dresden's first nursing home.

 McWherter served for 21 years (1947-1968) in the Tennessee National Guard before retiring with the rank of captain.
 He was a member of the United Methodist Church.